 Maxwell Street has played in Carnegie Hall and Lincoln Center’s Damrosch Park, the Barbican Centre in London, the Mozartsaal in Vienna, and collaborated with Chicago Sinfonietta (“Klezmer Rhapsody”) and Lyric Opera of Chicago (“The Property”).
 Their five albums include a Hanukkah collaboration with noted folk singer Rabbi Joe Black.

-The band is celebrating their 36th (“double chai—to life”) Anniversary in 2019.
+The band celebrated their 36th (“double chai—to life”) Anniversary in 2019.
 Maxwell Street Klezmer Band runs the Klezmer Music Foundation, a not for profit organization with numerous educational programs (including the Junior Klezmer Orchestra, Congregational Klezmer Bands, and the interfaith ensemble Salaam-Shalom Music Project) to carry on the tradition and evolution of klezmer music.

 With its big band instrumentation, Maxwell Street moves easily among various styles: Russian and gypsy music, folk songs, theater songs and Yiddish pop songs from the 1920's-50's.
 Their performance creates a multi-dimensional picture of the lost Jewish culture of Eastern Europe, spiced with vignettes of America seen through immigrant eyes.

 Clarinet, saxophone, violin, trumpet, trombone, piano, bass and percussion make up the band, rounded out by a duet of female singers.
 Musical Director Alex Koffman spices the band’s potpourri of Yiddish songs, dance and theater music with his original arrangements, inspired by his classical and jazz background.